kurttheviking/ucb-js/README.md

 ## Caveat emptor

 This implementation often encounter extended floating point numbers.
 Arm selection is therefore subject to JavaScript's floating point precision limitations.
 For general information about floating point issues see the [floating point guide](http://floating-point-gui.de).

-While these factors generally do not impede common application, I would consider the implementation suspect in an academic setting.